-The Equality Index serves as a national benchmarking tool that evaluates healthcare facilities' policies and practices related to the equity and inclusion of their LGBTQ patients, visitors and employees.
+The Equality Index serves as a national benchmarking tool that evaluates health care facilities' policies and practices related to the equity and inclusion of their LGBTQIA+ patients, visitors and employees.
 The index assesses participants on four criteria:

-- Ensure foundational non-discrimination protection for patients, visitors and staff in patient and staff policies and provide cultural competency training on LGBTQ-inclusion
+- Ensure foundational non-discrimination protection for patients, visitors and staff in patient and staff policies and provide cultural competency training on LGBTQIA+-inclusion

-- Demonstrate progress toward inclusion on LGBTQ patient care services and support
+- Demonstrate progress toward inclusion on LGBTQIA+ patient care services and support

-- Cultivate an inclusive workplace by providing LGBTQ-inclusive employee policies and benefits
+- Cultivate an inclusive workplace by providing LGBTQIA+-inclusive employee policies and benefits

-- Demonstrate engagement with and public commitment to the LGBTQ community
+- Demonstrate engagement with and public commitment to the LGBTQIA+ community

 St. Louis Children’s, along with all facilities within BJC HealthCare, are committed to providing inclusive and equitable care to all patients, visitors and employees, including gender and sexual minorities.
 Below are examples of how St. Louis Children’s works to provide this level of care and service: